Sales cycle management practices

 Best practices:

 • Study the deals you closed successfully in the past and look at attributes like demographics, professional traits, engagement, and social media.
-This will give you an idea of the attributes you should look for in future prospects.
+Use these patterns to identify qualified prospects faster.

 • Create a simple checklist to score your leads.
 According to Steve Kearns, Senior Content Manager at LinkedIn, here are some questions you can ask: